FL

 2

 Florida is notorious for having some of the country’s most gruesome, bizarre, or perversely creative criminal cases worldwide.
 By illustration, the Huffington Post has a section dedicated to “Weird Florida.”
-But before heading out to see just how exciting the swamp-filled crime-fighting landscape can be in Florida, check out how to become a forensic scientist in this state, as well as relevant job outlook statistics, salaries, program details, and professional certification information.
+But before heading out to see just how exciting the swamp-filled crime-fighting landscape can be in Florida, check out how to become a forensic scientist in this state and relevant job outlook statistics, salaries, program details, and professional certification information.

 How to Become a Forensic Scientist in Florida

-There are several paths to becoming a forensic scientist for those intrigued by the prospect of the strange and amusing world of forensics in Florida.
-Some of these professionals may start at a police academy or in law enforcement.
+For those intrigued by the prospect of the strange and amusing world of forensics in Florida, there are several paths to becoming a forensic scientist.
+Some professionals may start at a police academy or in law enforcement.
 Others jump straight into a college program to train.
-There also are many ways to prepare as a forensic scientist specializing in evidence collection, analysis, and event reconstruction.
+There are also many ways to prepare as a forensic scientist specializing in evidence collection, analysis, and event reconstruction.

 Here is one common path to becoming a forensic scientist in Florida:

-• Step 1: Graduate from high school (four years).
-Students should have strong backgrounds in natural sciences (e.g., biology, chemistry, physics) and mathematics to prepare for the competitive college application process.
-Volunteering through a local police department or forensics lab may be an option for those discovering their passion for forensics early.
+To prepare for the competitive college application process, students should have strong backgrounds in natural sciences (e.g., biology, chemistry, physics) and mathematics.
+Volunteering through a local police department or forensics lab may be an option for those who discover their passion for forensics early.

-• Step 2: Enroll in a bachelor’s program, preferably a bachelor’s in science (four years).
 Many forensic scientists get their laboratory training through courses such as trace evidence, DNA analysis, and document examination through internships in real-life forensics labs under the guidance of licensed professionals.
-In addition, a variety of majors pay thought to forensics, such as criminal justice, psychology, and biology, and coursework will depend on a student’s interest and career goals.
+In addition, there are a variety of majors that pay attention to forensics, such as criminal justice, psychology, and biology, and coursework will depend on a student’s interest and career goals.

-• Step 3: Get certified through a professional organization (optional; timeline varies).
 While not necessary for employment in Florida, some prospective forensic scientists choose to get certified in criminalistics, medicolegal death examination, and arson investigation.
-There are currently 10 organizations accredited by the Forensic Specialties Accreditation Board (FSAB), and the prerequisites to join each vary but typically involve an application and a test of competence.
+There are currently nine organizations accredited by the Forensic Specialties Accreditation Board (FSAB), and the prerequisites to join each vary but typically involve an application and a test of competence.
 Please note that some of these certifications require graduate coursework.

-• Step 4: Get an advanced degree in forensics (optional; timeline varies).
-Depending on one’s professional objectives, pursuing a graduate degree in forensics may be necessary to advance one’s career.
-According to CareerOneStop (2022), 11 percent of forensic scientists in Florida hold at least a master’s degree, mainly in academic leadership or teaching positions.
+Depending on one’s professional objectives, pursuing a graduate degree in forensics may be a necessary step to advance one’s career.
+According to CareerOneStop (2024), 12 percent of forensic scientists in Florida hold at least a master’s degree, mainly in academic leadership or teaching positions.
 Additionally, these more advanced forensic psychology, chemistry, or anthropology degrees can qualify people for increased responsibilities or pay.

 Featured CSI & Forensic Science Programs